 This performance and development plan (PDP) process is designed to meet the commercial needs of the business, and also to help employees achieve their full potential.
 If we understand what each employee does well and where they need help, we can provide coaching and offer planned training and development activities.
 The PDP should be used as a tool in succession planning for the business, to ensure we are constantly upgrading the competency of employees.

 During the annual meeting and subsequent interim meetings, you, as manager, will help team members reflect on their own performance, and monitor progress towards objectives.
 To get the most out of the meetings, both the employee and the manager need to put in some real time and effort.
-If there are any areas you feel unsure about, you should contact the head of HR for advice.
+If there are any areas you feel unsure about, you should contact HR for advice.

 Timing and participation